Radhika162/Data-Science-Projects/Data science - Tableau project/README.md

-## Tableau project - The bike heaven
+## Tableau project - The bike haven
 ### Problem Statement:
 Create a visually interactive and informatice dashboard of sales data of a bike shop named ‘The Bike Haven’ in Tableau.
 ### Description: